Skip to main content

 Where Unblend fits

 Unblend is not a replacement for trauma therapy, EMDR, or IFS.
 It is built for the space between sessions.
 If you are doing IFS-informed trauma work, Unblend can help you track protectors, notice blending, and bring clearer material back to therapy.
 If you are in EMDR and also notice strong protector dynamics around your memories, the between-session parts reflection may still be useful.
-See our IFS therapy app guide for the broader overview.
+See our IFS therapy app guide for the broader overview and AI vs human therapy for explicit non-replacement boundaries.

 The bottom line